studerw/td-ameritrade-client/README.md

 # TD Ameritrade API
 Java rest client for TD Ameritrade Api.
 Uses [OKHttp 3](https://github.com/square/okhttp) under the hood.

+** 2018 Notes

+Sometime in-between use of this API and now, TDA released a 'better' [API](https://developer.tdameritrade.com/).
+The backend is still similar, as far as I can tell.
+I'm happy to colloborate contractually or OSS with other devs...

 ## Build

 To build the jar, checkout the source and run: